-Prerequisite: ESL skills evaluation or credit in ESL 082 F Intermediate Reading and Writing for Students of American English.
+Prerequisite: ESL skills evaluation or credit in ESL 082 F Letter grade or credit/no credit option.

 Five hours lecture and one hour arranged lab per week.
 This course is for high-intermediate students of English.
 It provides instruction in critical reading and expository paragraph development.
 Application of grammar concepts, sentence variety, and vocabulary development are emphasized.
 The course offers continuing practice in listening and speaking skills.
 (Non-degree credit)